Dineshkumarsammeta/Automated-feedback-sentiment-analysis/README.md

 # Automated Feedback Sentiment Analysis
+**🔄 Modernization Note (2025 Update)**
+This project was originally developed in 2012 as part of academic coursework at VIT University.
+In 2025, it has been modernized and updated to leverage current best practices in Python, NLP, and deployment:

+Python Upgrade: Codebase updated to Python 3.11+ for improved performance and compatibility with modern libraries.

+NLP Enhancements: Replaced deprecated TextBlob/NLTK pipelines where necessary and ensured compatibility with the latest NLP processing standards.

+Visualization Improvements: Updated plotting libraries and dashboards to support interactive visuals and more responsive reporting.

+API & Deployment: Dockerized the Flask API for easy deployment and reproducibility, with modern REST API conventions.

+Data Handling & Privacy: Enhanced anonymization workflows and compliance with contemporary healthcare data privacy standards (HIPAA/GDPR).

+Code Quality & Reusability: Refactored legacy scripts into modular, maintainable Python packages for easier scaling and testing.

+Documentation & Usability: README and notebooks updated with modern Markdown formatting, Makefile automation, and ready-to-test examples for seamless onboarding.

+Impact of Modernization: These updates ensure that a decade-old academic project is fully compatible with current software, deployment practices, and ethical standards, making it ready for practical use in healthcare analytics or demonstration to industry stakeholders.
 ## 📅 Project Timeline
 **Duration:** Nov 2012 – Jan 2013
 **Location:** VIT University, Vellore, India